Marv-11/YOLOV5-Flask-Cavities-Detection/README.md

 ## Installation
 * Clone this repository to your local machine.
-* Install the required packages by running pip install -r requirements.txt.
+* Install the required libraries.
 * Run the application using python app.py.

 ## Usage